Scales are one of the best exercises on every instrument, piano included.

 The more you prepare yourself to learn a new thing, the better and the faster you will learn.

-Here are a few exercises for your fingers to get used to play scales.
-The main point is to do this finger crossing thing.
+Here are a few exercises for your fingers to get used to playing scales.
+The main point is to do this finger-crossing thing.

 Well, check out the video, it will be better than reading pages of explanations, don’t you agree?